 District funds not required for immediate expenditure are invested via King County, the District's ex-officio treasurer, in the King County Investment Pool (Pool).
 Investments are stated at cost.
-For various risks related to the investments, see Deposits and Investments Note No. 2 i.
-Compensated Absences j.
-Revenue and Expenses
+For various risks related to the investments, see Deposits and Investments Note 2.

+i.
+Compensated Absences

 Compensated absences are absences for which employees will be paid, such as vacation and sick leave.
 The District records unpaid leave for compensated absences as an expense and liability when incurred.
-Vacation pay, which may be accumulated up to 360 hours, is payable upon resignation, retirement or death.
+Vacation pay, which may be accumulated up to 312 or 468 hours for non-exempt or exempt employees respectively, is payable upon resignation, retirement or death.
 Sick leave may accumulate up to 960 hours as of December 31 of each calendar year.